baratgabor/Unity3D-SoundManager/README.md

 ## Notes

 **Let me know if you happen to find any bugs**, or spot any sort of weirdness with the code.
 I'm coming from normal .Net development, so I can't rule out the possibility that I'm unaware of some weirdness in how Unity handles lifecycle of objects, coroutines, or who knows what.

+## Licence

+Only mentioning this because someone asked me about it.
+You can use this code for whatever or however you want.
+It's not exactly a huge feat of software engineering.
+Perhaps just try not to sell it wholesale on the Asset Store as your own work. :) But if you make something significantly more complex out of it, feel free to call it your own and sell it if you want.
+Though, credit is always welcomed of course.